 6 Use accounting software to stay on top of finances

-Especially if you plan on going full-time as a blogger in 2018!
+Especially if you plan on going full-time as a blogger!
 I have found Freshbooks to be the single most useful platform out there for creating quotes and invoices and staying on top of outstanding funds.
 You can even see when your client has opened your invoice, or set up auto-reminders to go out around the end of the month.

 7 Get a good tax consultant who knows how to help you